 There are some coding differences between scheduled messages and delayed messages, but they have the same effect.
 Such messages will not be delivered immediately after they are sent to the MQ broker, but will be delivered to the consumer after being delayed for a specific period of time, which is specified in the attributes of the message.

 Scheduled messages and delayed messages apply to the following scenarios:

 - When a time window is required for message production and consumption.
 For example, in e-commerce transactions, an order is closed after a payment timer times out.
-A delayed message is sent upon the creation of an order.
-This message will be delivered to the corresponding consumer in 30 minutes.
+A delayed message is sent upon the creation of such an order.
+This message will be delivered to the corresponding consumer after 30 minutes.
 After receiving this message, the consumer needs to determine whether payment has been made.
 If the payment is not complete, the order is then closed.
 Otherwise, the consumer ignores the message.

 - To trigger scheduled tasks with messages.
 For example, sending a notification message to a user at a specified time.

-- For scheduled/delayed messages, the parameter msg.setStartDeliverTime needs to be set to a time point after the current time stamp (ms).
-If it is set to a time point before the current time stamp, the message will be immediately delivered to the consumer.
+- For scheduled messages or delayed messages, the msg.setStartDeliverTime parameter needs to be set to a time point (unit: milliseconds) after the current timestamp.
+If the scheduled time is earlier than the current timestamp, the message is immediately delivered to the consumer.

 - The msg.setStartDeliverTime parameter can be set to any time (unit: milliseconds) within 40 days.
 If it is set to a time point beyond 40 days, the message delivery will fail.

 - The StartDeliverTime parameters specifies the time for the broker to start delivering the message to the consumer.
 If messages have been accumulated for the consumer, the scheduled message or delayed message will be queued after the accumulated messages, and will not be delivered according to the specified time exactly.

 - Due to the potential time difference between the client and the broker, time differences might also occur between the actual delivery time and the delivery time set by the client.